Molnj/Advent_of_Code/2022/README.md

     -   *Check element uniqueness in sliding-window of 14*
 ___
 -   **Day07** - No Space Left On Device
-    -   *Create directory tree and determine specifiy directory sizes*
+    -   *Create directory tree and determine specif y directory sizes*
-    -   *Determine smallest directory, whose deletion would still free up enough space*
+    -   *Determine the smallest directory, whose deletion would still free up enough space*
 ___
 -   **Day08** - Treetop treehouse
     -   *Determine number of trees visible from outside in a forest (height) grid*
     -   *Determine from which tree's top are the most trees visible in the forest*
 ___
 -   **Day09** -
     -   **
     -   **
 ___